davide2894/react-neighborhood-map/README.md

 * `yarn install`
 * `yarn start`

+## Offline usage
+This web application uses React's Service Worker, a tool that stores all content in cache.
+This allows you to use this app always, whatever is your connection status.

+To mak it work, run a production build (see below).

 ## Build
-To test the development mode, run `yarn build`
+To run the build (production) version, just run `yarn build` on your terminal.

 ## License
 This repository uses the MIT License.